 This information is accessible to the public so if you’re running your company from your home address, you may wish to keep it private.
 The CRO states “it is possible to have the registered office placed in the care of an authorised agent”, such as Accountant Online.

-Learn more about how you can register for a virtual office with Accountant Online here.
+Learn more about how a Virtual Office service with Accountant Online can satisfy this requirement here.

 10. You need to have a Constitution of The Company.